hww/hww.github.io/projects/rainbow/index.md

-# My Diploma Task fo Zhukovsky Aviation College
+# My Diploma Task for Zhukovsky Aviation College

 > To design and build the microcomputer central computing module.